taviso/hotcorner/README.md

 * `RECT kHotcorner` - The co-ordinates of the hot zone.
 * `INPUT kCornerInput[]` - Input sent on activation.
-* `MODSTATE kHotKeyModifier[]` - Modifier Keys (shift, alt, ctrl, etc) you want to enable the hotkey function.
+* `DWORD kHotKeyModifiers` - Modifier Keys (shift, alt, ctrl, etc) you want to enable the hotkey function.
-* `FAPROC HotKeyCallbacks[]` - List of all the hotkey functions, you can change the indexes or comment them out.
 * `DWORD kHotDelay` - How long the pointer must wait in the corner before being activated.

 ## License